proprietary/hugo-site/content/posts/software-stack-preferences.md

 **TypeScript**

-Many many people have tried to dethrone JS.
-But the only one that succeded was the one smart enough to be a superset of JavaScript.
-It's the C++ playbook; get adoption through source compatibliity with the most popular language.
-You could instantly take a JS codebase and turn it into a TypeScript with zero changes.
-That's powerful for adoption. `C++ : C :: TypeScript : JavaScript`.
-But the type safety of TypeScript is very welcome.
-It nearly fixes all the wartsof JavaScript, and it does it all at compile time with virtually no runtime cost--how can you complain?
+You could instantly take exiting JS and convert it into a TypeScript with zero changes.
+That's powerful for adoption.

-As for which frontend framework...that changes by the week, so no suggestion there that I would feel confident sticking to.
-Next.js seems standard though, as of the time of writing...
+`C++ : C :: TypeScript : JavaScript`

 ### Web backend

 **Go**

 Go is essentially a DSL for backend web development or web APIs.
 It serves that purpose very well.
-However, "backend" is very broad and can mean a lot of things depending on the type of web application it is.
-If it's typical, then Go should be more than sufficient.

 ### Scientific